 Hasn't Dan'l established enough "cred" with the others to be taken just a little more seriously about feeling an earthquake?
 Especially since, as Dan'l notes, "things have been mighty peculiar" ever since the willywisp... uh, thingy... blew into town, chopped down the trees, and supposedly vaporized.
 Since other animals observed the same phenomenon, Dan'l's mistake here was in not trying to establish the connection right away, as opposed to waiting to mull things over back at his tree.
 Then again, Dan'l seems adamant in attributing the giant plants and so forth to satanic intervention, so perhaps he should have kept his mouth shut.
 Kimba later belatedly "piles on" by (momentarily) accusing Dan'l of possibly "fooling" him about the earthquake that Kimba himself felt.
 This seems more than a little ungrateful to me.

 Once again, "radioactivity" seems to be a convenient explanation for everything EXCEPT that which radioactivity actually causes!
 I think Roger Ranger is punching a little above his level of expertise here.
 (How is he going to be able to say that "it's safe"?
 Does he think that he can build a Geiger counter out of coconuts?)
 At least we can give Kimba, Pauley, and Dan'l a pass on not understanding the phenomenon of radioactivity.
-In the later episode "The Day the Sun Went Out," we'll learn that Kimba is unfamiliar with eclipses, as well.
+In "The Day the Sun Went Out," we'll learn that Kimba is unfamiliar with eclipses, as well.

 I love the little eraser that "teacher" Kimba is wearing on his paw in the flashback!
 Where can I get one of those?